zeromq/netmq/docs/request-response.md

 Request / Response pattern is a configuration of 2 NetMQ sockets working harmoniously together.
 This combination of sockets are akin to what you might see when you make a web request.
 That is you make a request, and you expect a response.

-The <code>RequestSocket / ResponseSocket</code> are ** not asynchronous, and are also blocking, and you will get an eror if you try and read more messages than are currently available**.
+The <code>RequestSocket / ResponseSocket</code> are **not asynchronous, and are also blocking, and you will get an eror if you try and read more messages than are currently available**.

 The way you should work with <code>RequestSocket/ResponseSocket</code> is as follows:

 1. Send a request message from a <code>RequestSocket</code>
-2. A <code>ResponseSocket<code> reads the request message
+2. A <code>ResponseSocket</code> reads the request message
 3. The <code>ResponseSocket</code> sends the response message
 4. The <code>RequestSocket</code> receives the message from the <code>ResponseSocket</code>